keboola/connection-docs/manipulation/transformations/sandbox/index.md

 Except loading data, sandbox supports several other basic actions.
 To access them, go to the **Transformations** section and click the **Sandbox** button at the top.

-  - *Connect* (MySQL and Snowflake only) --- Connect to the sandbox using a web SQL client.
+  - *Connect* (Snowflake and MySQL only) --- Connect to the sandbox using a web SQL client.
-  - *SSL* (MySQL and Redshift only) --- Show secure connection information.
+  - *SSL* (Redshift and MySQL only) --- Show secure connection information.
   - *Drop Sandbox* --- Deletes the sandbox database (and all its tables).
   - *Extend Expiration* --- Postpone the sandbox expiration date for another period (14 days for MySQL, 5 days for Jupyter and RStudio).